search icon

 Make sure you followed the previous tutorial before doing this one, as you’ll need some of the skills learned there to do this one.

-Making and running a processing modelanchor icon
+Making and running a processing model

 Things continue to work well for your restaurant chain.
 Your shareholders now want you to switch from bike delivery to car delivery.
 You keep telling them it’s a bad idea, as it covers a smaller area than a bike, but they are not convinced.